Rindbee/godot-docs-l10n/classes/fr/class_popupmenu.rst

 - :ref:`float<class_float>` **get_submenu_popup_delay**\ (\ )

 Sets the delay time in seconds for the submenu item to popup on mouse hovering.
 If the popup menu is added as a child of another (acting as a submenu), it will inherit the delay time of the parent menu item.

+\ **Note:** If the mouse is exiting a submenu item with an open submenu and enters a different submenu item, the submenu popup delay time is affected by the direction of the mouse movement toward the open submenu.
+If the mouse is moving toward the submenu, the open submenu will wait approximately ``0.5`` seconds before closing, which then allows the hovered submenu item to open.
+This additional delay allows the mouse time to move to the open submenu across other menu items without prematurely closing.
+If the mouse is not moving toward the open submenu, for example in a downward direction, the open submenu will close immediately.

 .. rst-class:: classref-item-separator